skojaku/paper-watch-dog/README.md

 # How to add your favorite journals

 - You can add a journal by adding a dict object to `url_q_list` in line 24 in main.py.
+The dict object is composed of four pairs of a key and a value as follows:

 ```python
 url_q_list = [